top of page

 Gajar ka halwa is an quintessential Indian dessert found almost in every home or restaurant.
 This is a dessert that reigns supreme in India.
 It is extremely rich, creamy, gently spiced and beautifully flavored.

-The commercial versions are quite poor, and bland, and usually topped with commercial ice cream of poor quality.
-I have always been peeved by this fact so I created this recipe to give my guests a true version of this wonderful dessert.
+The commercial versions are quite poor, bland, and usually topped with poor-quality commercial ice cream.
+I have always been peeved by this fact, so I created this recipe to give my guests a true version of this wonderful dessert.

-Here, I have used the winter deep red carrots, they have a lovely earthy flavor that notches up this dessert.
+Here, I have used winter-deep red carrots.
+They have a lovely earthy flavor that notches up this dessert.
 You can also use regular carrots if the red variety is not available.
-In addition, the dessert is spiced to add nuances of flavors, and yes the black pepper adds that very subtle hint of heat, with the other spices it brings this dessert alive.
+In addition, the dessert is spiced to add nuances of flavours, and yes, the black pepper adds that very subtle hint of heat.
+The other spices bring this dessert alive.

-Finally, to convert this dessert into an ice cream, I had to steep the cream with the same spices so that we did not dilute the original flavors with plain cream.
+Finally, to convert this dessert into ice cream, I had to steep the cream with the same spices so that we did not dilute the original flavours with plain cream.
 The result is extraordinary.
-You can also serve the gajar ka halwa by itself, but please no plain ice cream.
+You can also serve the gajar ka halwa by itself, but please do not use plain ice cream.

-The base recipe for the gajar ka halwa if from this amazing cookbook.
-The recipe is pure decadence, all I had to really do was work on converting it to an ice cream.
-The recipe is really not that hard to make, it just needs time to slowly cook down the milk and caramelize the sugars.
+The base recipe for the gajar ka halwa is from this amazing cookbook.
+It is pure decadence; all I had to do was convert it to ice cream.
+The recipe is not that hard to make; it just needs time to cook down the milk slowly and caramelize the sugars.

 Yamuna Devi's cookbook is probably the first cookbook I bought when I moved to the US 30 years ago for my Ph.D.
-Over the years, I have cooked almost half the recipes, it is the cookbook that taught me technique, flavor profiles and always gave me a wonderful meal.
-This vegetarian cookbook is essential on any shelf, it is the bible of Indian vegetarian cuisine.
+Over the years, I have cooked almost half the recipes.
+It is the cookbook that taught me technique and flavor profiles and always gave me a wonderful meal.
+This vegetarian cookbook is essential on any shelf; it is the bible of Indian vegetarian cuisine.

 For more recipes from this amazing cookbook, click here.